prysmaticlabs/prysm/sharding/README.md

 ## The Ruby Release: Local Network

-Our current work is focused on creating a localized version of phase 1, quadratic sharding that would include the following:
+Our current work is focused on creating a localized version of a beacon chain with a sharding system that would include the following:

--   A minimal, **sharding node** system that will interact with a **Sharding Manager Contract** on a locally running geth node
+-   A minimal, **beacon chain node** that will interact with a main chain geth node via JSON-RPC
--   Ability to deposit ETH into the SMC through the command line and to be selected as a notary by the local **SMC** in addition to the ability to withdraw the ETH staked
--   A **proposer** that listens for pending tx’s, creates collations, and submits them to the SMC
+-   A **Validator Registration Contract** deployed on the main chain where a beacon node can read logs to check for registered validators
+-   A minimal, gossipsub shardp2p network
+-   Ability for proposers/notaries/attesters to be selected by the beacon chain's randomness into committees that work on specific shards
--   Ability to inspect the shard states and visualize the working system locally
+-   Ability to serialize blobs into collations on shard chains and advance the growth of the shard chains
+-   An observer node that can join a network on shardp2p, sync to the latest head, and send tx's to nodes in the network

 We will forego several security considerations that will be critical for testnet and mainnet release for the purposes of demonstration and local network testing as part of the Ruby Release (See: [Security Considerations Not Included in Ruby](#not-included-in-ruby-release)).